v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_05_Lab4_Ex2_Implement_Identity_Synch.md

 6. In the **Microsoft Download Center**, scroll down to the **Microsoft Azure Active Directory Connect** section and select **Download**.

-7. In the notification bar at the bottom of the screen, once the **AzureADConnect.msi** file has finished downloading, select **Open file**.
+7. In the notification bar at the top of the screen, once the **AzureADConnect.msi** file has finished downloading, select **Open file**.

 8. This initiates the installation of the Microsoft Azure Active Directory Connect Tool.